 1,000mph?
-Ultimate supercar for most audacious World Land Speed Record challenge yet
+Ultimate supercar for the most audacious World Land Speed Record challenge ever

-If the notion of a car capable of 1,000mph seems abstract, even absurd, there are those who feel it may very well be feasible – and they have received sufficient support in cash and kind to indicate that a great many others share their faith.
+If the notion of a car capable of 1,000mph seems abstract, even absurd, there are those who felt it may very well be feasible – and they received sufficient support in cash and kind to indicate that a great many others shared their faith.
 The man behind this audacious venture was Richard Noble, whose form in the speed-record arena has few equals.
-The car, initially named BloodhoundSSC, is propelled not only by a jet engine but a rocket too, so there's no shortage of power.
+The car, initially named BloodhoundSSC, was to be propelled not only by a jet engine but a rocket too, so there would be no shortage of power.

-The difficulties are profound.
-The company behind the Bloodhound project has endured innumerable setbacks in pursuit of its goal, and even reached the point of Dissolution following several unfruitful weeks in Administration, until a wealthy Yorkshire businessman stepped in to save the day – rebranding the project as BloodhoundLSR and switching the car's colour scheme from blue and orange to white and red – while Noble himself stepped aside.
-And the resurrection has proved successful.
-The British squad finally got to Hakskeenpan this year and methodically worked the car up to ever-higher speeds.
-On the final test-run of its first South African sourjorn, on 19 November – running just after dawn, when conditions are at their most favourable: temperatures cool and barely a breath of wind – a speed of 628 mph (1,010 kph) was attained.
-More trials will follow in 2020, when the rocket engine will make its contribution to the incendiary display, at which point the car's full capability will become clearer, but the signs so far are good.
+In spite of this encouraging test, the difficulties were profound.
+The company behind the Bloodhound project endured innumerable setbacks in pursuit of its goal, and even reached the point of Dissolution following several unfruitful weeks in Administration, until a wealthy Yorkshire businessman stepped in to save the day – rebranding the project as BloodhoundLSR and switching the car's colour scheme from blue and orange to white and red – while Noble himself stepped aside.
+And the resurrection proved successful.
+The British squad finally got to Hakskeenpan at the end of 2019 and methodically worked the car up to ever-higher speeds.
+On the final test-run of what turned out to be its only South African sojourn, on 19th November – running just after dawn, when conditions would be at their most favourable, with temperatures cool and barely a breath of wind – a speed of 628 mph (1,010 kph) was attained.
+More trials were set to follow in 2020, when the rocket engine would make its contribution to the incendiary display, at which point the car's full capability would be become clearer.

-If they ultimately triumph, the World Land Speed Record will have been pushed beyond the reach of any other country for generations to come – and the seemingly impossible will have become fact.
-If not, Britain holds the record in any case, and wresting it away with a faster speed may very well prove beyond the ability of any other nation.
+If they had ultimately triumphed, the World Land Speed Record would have been pushed beyond the reach of any other country for generations to come – and the seemingly impossible would have become fact.
+As it is, Britain holds the record in any case, and wresting it away may very well prove beyond the ability of any other nation.

 Both photos on this page were taken by Quicksilver Corporate Club member David Isaac.
 David was one of many Quicksilver supporters who travelled to Newquay to be part of the 3,500-strong crowd that gathered to witness the test runs and cheer-on the Bloodhound team.